mui/material-ui/docs/src/pages/guides/content-security-policy/content-security-policy.md

 ### Server-Side Rendering (SSR)

-To use CSP with Material-UI (and JSS), you need to use a nonce.
+To use CSP with Material-UI (and emotion), you need to use a nonce.
 A nonce is a randomly generated string that is only used once, therefore you need to add server middleware to generate one on each request.
-JSS has a [great tutorial](https://github.com/cssinjs/jss/blob/master/docs/csp.md) on how to achieve this with Express and React Helmet.
-For a basic rundown, continue reading.

 A CSP nonce is a Base 64 encoded string.
 You can generate one like this: